What Is EMWIN?

 much wider audience such as the general public just as we're doing, but it was

-decided by ACOEM that to do so would take too much time, effort, resources, and
+decided by ACOEM that to do so would take too much time, manpower effort, resources,

-money; so when they were offered a secondary EMWIN system by FDEM they refused it.
+and money; so when they were offered a secondary EMWIN system by FDEM they actually

+refused it.
 Ken Allen, then the Asst.
-Emergency Manager (now the Emergency Manager for UF EM),
+Emergency Manager (now the Emergency Manager for

-in an email, notified Todd Sherman of the existence of the spare system and asked
+UF EM), in an email, notified Todd Sherman of the existence of the spare system and

-if Alachua County SKYWARN® would like to take control of it.
-John
+asked if Alachua County SKYWARN® would like to take control of it.

-Science Building at Shands at the University of Florida, where the station resided
+atop the Dental Science Building at Shands at the University of Florida, where the station

-for a number of years.
-Unfortunately, after the server system was hacked by a Gator
+resided for a number of years.
+Unfortunately however, after the server system was hacked

-Amateur Radio Club member, and a subsequent criminal investigation was severely
+by a Gator Amateur Radio Club member in early 2009, and a subsequent criminal investigation

 our system does much the same thing as the EOC EMWIN system; however, we cater